uikit/uikit-site/docs/pages/introduction.md

 <p class="uk-text-lead">Get familiar with the basic setup and structure of UIkit.</p>

 First of all you need to download UIkit.
-You can find the whole project and all source files on GitHub.
+Get the ZIP package or find the whole project and all source files on GitHub.

 ***